 Gabriella Antunes and Ella Bianco are rising juniors at Haddon Heights High School while Natalie Catalano and Kirsten Nelson are students at Salem County Career and Technical High School and Kingsway Regional, respectively.
 The Valkyrie is Nelson’s vision, and her invention earned her a $2,500 scholarship from the American Institute of Aeronautics and Astronautics (AIAA).
 Catalano ran the operations and troubleshooting logistics of the project while Bianco supplied the creative vision and technical expertise in creating the pitch video.
 Antunes was the voice and entrepreneurial spirit of what has become Eir Clean (Eir is the Norse goddess of health), the company formed around the Valkyrie and this group of young women.

-The group met two years ago when they applied to the It’s a Girl’s World program and started moving through the orientation process.
-The program is normally reserved for students in Cumberland, Salem and Gloucester counties, but Antunes and Bianco were able to slip into the program through a connection.
-Through summer camps and quarterly mentoring sessions the first two years, the group coalesced and started brainstorming for the Conrad Challenge last summer.
+The group met two years ago when they applied to the It’s a Girls World program and started moving through the orientation process.
+The program is normally reserved for students in Cumberland, Salem, and Gloucester Counties, but Antunes and Bianco were able to slip into the program through a connection.
+Through summer camps and quarterly mentoring sessions during the first two years, the group coalesced and started brainstorming for the Conrad Challenge last summer.

 Access to mentors and field experts is something It’s a Girls World has provided.
 The girls have received insight and guidance from many experts in the STEM fields, but they also received feedback from two pilots on their project.
 Pilots Bob Mosur and Hal Myers sat down for a Zoom meeting to share an insider’s view on pitching airlines the Valkyrie and how to market the product on a broader scale.